egovernments/municipal-services/building-plan/README.md

 - collection ( Create receipt for the payment received for the bills )

-- bpa-calculator ( Calculates the fees to be collected at different stages)
+- building-plan-calculator ( Calculates the fees to be collected at different stages)

 - land ( land information related to BPA application is stored )